tomerfiliba/agnos/site/index.rst

 Getting Started
 ===============
-If you're ready to see go, check out our :doc:`documentation` page.
+If you're ready to go, check out our :doc:`documentation` page.

 Teaser
 ======